Team Structure May Change, But Behaviors Stay the Same

 When Deloitte’s 2016 human capital report listed ‘organizational design and the changing dynamics of teams’ as its top trend, let’s just say I was not surprised.

 As the designer and trainer of award-winning leadership programs, I have seen this shift myself.
 There is a clear movement away from the matrices and hierarchies of the 1980s.
-Today, the challenge facing organizational leaders is how to maintain a competitive structure amidst constant and ongoing change.
+Today, the challenge facing organizational leaders is how to maintain a competitive team structure amidst constant and ongoing change.
 For many organizations, the solution is a redesign of cross-functional teams, shifting the org structures from traditional, functional models toward interconnected, flexible teams.
 Deloitte described it this way – companies are functioning more like movie production teams, with people coming together to tackle projects, and then disbanding to move on to new assignments.

 These new nimble, cross-functional team structures may require new training and expertise for individual employees.
 But while the agility of teams may change, the core behaviors of highly functional and productive teams remain the same.
 See below for the five basic behaviors that drive all successful teams: